 CORD strives to produce tangible benefits for children by partnering with companies and obtaining extramural and intramural grants.
 Several patents from the PERL have been granted, including the WREX (Wilmington Robotic EXoskeleton) that allows children with weakness to move their arms in three-dimensional space in front of them, and the Cricket, a brace compliance sensor.

 The Center also collaborates with regional academic institutions including Drexel University, the University of Delaware and the University of Pennsylvania.

-CORD works closely with the Gait Analysis Laboratory at the duPont Hospital for Children, created in 1993 to provide advanced, computer-assisted motion analysis of the complex gait cycle.
+CORD works closely with the Gait Analysis Laboratory at the Nemours Children’s Hospital, Delaware, created in 1993 to provide advanced, computer-assisted motion analysis of the complex gait cycle.
 In addition to the lab’s work with individual pediatric patients, it’s also responsible for a number of research studies that add to our understanding of gait motion and ways to analyze it.

 The Center for Pediatric Auditory and Speech Sciences (CPASS) is dedicated to translational research in the audiological and speech sciences with the goal of advancing the practice of pediatric health care in related areas, while simultaneously advancing the underlying science.

 The Center seeks to tightly integrate research laboratories and clinical health care programs to maximize the potential benefits of data collection for all Nemours professionals and the patients and families we serve.
 The labs that comprise CPASS frequently collaborate with Nemours pediatric specialists in the Divisions of Otolaryngology (ENT), Neurosurgery, Orthopedics, Ophthalmology and Genetics, among others.
 Throughout Delaware and in Florida, CPASS also reaches out to local communities providing outreach and educational services such as infant auditory screening, and consultation and support services for local education institutions.